Dmelcher16/camp/README.md

  - Must be backed by MongoDB or MySQL with Mongoose or Sequelize ORM
  - Must have both GET and POST routes for retrieving new data
  - Must be deployed using Heroku (with data)
- - Must utilize as least two libraries, packages, or technologies that we haven’t discussed
  - Must allow for or involve the authentication of users in some way
  - Must have a polished frontend/UI
  - Must have a folder structure that meets the MVC paradigm